aimms/how-to/Articles/193/193-check-if-variables-satisfy-constraints.rst

 After running the above code, you will get the message that assignment :math:`x=1\ ,\ y=1` does not satisfy all the constraints.

-The example code above is available in a complete AIMMS project, attached below.
+The example code above is available in a complete AIMMS project:

     :download:`Check-Solution.aimmspack <downloads/Check-Solution.aimmspack>`